BillKek/Whine_win/README.md

 # Whine

-White Noise Generator in C.
+So called "White" Noise Generator in C.

+The C code was written on stream by Tsoding (You can watch the recording of the stream here - https://www.twitch.tv/videos/1204278928.
+Records are not kept there forever, they are deleted. )

 ## Quick Start